cagla-su/Linux-Gaming-Guide/Game Specific Guides/Metin2-Installation-And-Optimization-Guide.md

 # Metin2
-Metin2 is an old MMORPG game.
-Even though it doesn't have players as much as it used to have in the past, I still play it and found ways to optimize it.
-I don't think any Linux user is playing Metin2 but I still wanted to document it in case there are people thinking of playing it on Linux.
+Metin2 is an old legendary MMORPG game.
 ## Get Started
-- First of all, make sure your system is ready for gaming following [my guide](https://github.com/cutiepenguins/Linux-Gaming-Guide).
+- First of all, make sure your system is prepared for gaming following [my guide](https://github.com/cutiepenguins/Linux-Gaming-Guide).
 - Now, we're going to be using **Lutris** to install and play Metin2.
-There is a Lutris script for **Gameforge Client** which means it is easier to install than you thought, we're going to be using that script.
+There is a Lutris script for **Gameforge Client** which means it is easier to install than it is expected.
-- However, I suggest you to install Gameforge Client **twice** using different names for your shop and main accounts because Gameforge Client runs very **buggy** on Linux and the client simply doesn't launch Metin2 anymore after launching the game several times on the same client which forces you to close the whole client and reopen it.
-That can be annoying, so to avoid problems, I suggest you to install the client twice.
+- However, if you're playing Metin2 mainly with **multiple sections**, you might want to install the client **twice** or even **thrice** according to how many sections you're running simultaneously.
+    - It's because Gameforge Client runs buggy on Linux.
+When you launch the game more than twice on the same client, it doesn't let you launch any more clients due to the bug.
 ## Install Gameforge Client
 - **Step 1**: Open `Lutris` (surprisingly)
-- **Step 2**: Click the `Plus (+)` button on top left of the app.
+- **Step 2**: Click the `Plus (+)` button on the top left.
 - **Step 3**: Click `Search the Lutris website for installer` and type gameforge.
-- **Step 4**: Now, install the script.
+- **Step 4**: Now, install the `Gameforge Client` script.
-- **Step 5**: Apply the same steps for the second client I suggested you to install.
-Simply install it again but make sure you changed the folder name in `Select installation directory` step.
+- **Step 5**: Apply the same steps for the **second (or/and third)** client I suggested you to install.
+Simply install it again but make sure you changed the folder name in the `Select installation directory` step.
 ## Installing Metin2
 Installing Metin2 is not hard.
 Simply log in and install Metin2.
-However, the installer will be stuck at 95%, 97% etc. and in this case, all you have to do is to stop Gameforge Client in Lutris.
-When you open the client again, you're going to see that the game is installed successfully.
-Also, once you launch the game and close it, you'll keep seeing `in-game` sign in client because like I said, it is buggy on Linux.
+However, the installer will be stuck at 95%, 97% etc. and in this case, all you have to do is stop Gameforge Client from Lutris.
+When you launch the client again, you are going to see that the game is installed successfully.
+Also, once you launch the game and shut it down, you will see that your game account is stuck at `in-game` sign due to the bug.
 ## Optimize Metin2
-- **Step 1:** You can prefer using **wine-ge** build that's preinstalled with the client.
-However, if you want to get better performance specifically on Metin2, I suggest you to install the **latest stable custom WINE build** [from the link](https://github.com/Kron4ek/Wine-Builds/releases) and extract the file to `~/.local/share/lutris/runners/wine/`.
-If you're using Lutris from Flatpak, the location is `~/.var/app/net.lutris.Lutris/runners/wine`.
+- **Step 1:** You might prefer using **wine-ge** build that is preinstalled with the client.
+However, if you want to get better performance specifically on Metin2, I suggest you to install the **latest stable custom WINE build** [from the link](https://github.com/Kron4ek/Wine-Builds/releases) and extract the folder to `~/.local/share/lutris/runners/wine/`.
+    - If you're using Lutris from Flatpak, the location is `~/.var/app/net.lutris.Lutris/runners/wine`.
 - **Step 2:** Open your file manager and follow the directory:
 `~/Games/gameforge-client/drive_c/your-games-location/metin2/en-GB(or another code for your server)/bgm`
     - After reaching `bgm` folder, delete everything in the folder permanently, don't delete the folder itself, only delete the files inside.
-We just deleted music files that run in the background while playing which might **consume much CPU** and reduce performance.
+You just deleted music files that run in the background while playing which is **CPU-intensive** and might reduce performance.
-    - Now go back to `en-GB` folder and delete `logo1.avi` and `logo2.avi`.
+    - Now go back to `en-GB` folder.
+Then, delete `logo1.avi` and `logo2.avi`.
-    - Open `config.exe` once and hit `OK`, this will create `metin2.cfg`.
+    - Open `config.exe` once and click `OK`, this will create `metin2.cfg`.
 Now open `metin2.cfg` via a text editor.
     - `Width` **:** `1280`
     - `Height` **:** `720`
     - `BPP` **:** `16`